-As the University for Sustainability and Social Justice, the continued health, welfare and safety of our students, staff and global community is our number one priority as the world tackles the challenges brought about by the outbreak of coronavirus (Covid-19).
+As the University for Sustainability and Social Justice, the continued health, welfare and safety of our students, staff and global community is our number one priority as the world tackles the challenges brought about by coronavirus (Covid-19).

 The frequently asked questions below are designed to provide answers to the most common questions our current and future students and staff may have.
-The University is currently responding to the Government’s ‘lockdown’.
-Only critical on-site services will now be open until further notice and we will continue to follow the latest Government advice.
+The University is currently responding to the Government’s latest guidance.
+Only certain on-site services are open until further notice, with other departments working remotely.
+We are continuing to follow the latest Government advice.

 Please visit the NHS website for full information about coronavirus, including answers to common questions.